|

 sleep eyes, closed mouth, both sizes should have the Mary

-Hoyer mark within the circle, very few of these dolls were
+Hoyer Doll mark within the circle, very few of these dolls were

 produced, made by the Frisch Doll Company.

-to be from another doll maker, possibly the Royal Doll
+to be from another doll maker, possibly a

 hard plastic jointed strung body, hard plastic head, auburn hair